 Personal Response: Write a prayer in the space below, confessing any areas of pride.
 Think of even the subtle areas of self-promotion or selfish attention-seeking.
 God promises grace to the humble (1 Pet.
-5:7).
+5:5).

-As we study the book of Esther, we will make a habit of returning to Israel's history for continuity and understanding of God's covenant with His people.
+As we study the book of Esther, we will make a habit of returning to Israel's history to remember God's covenant with His people.
 We will also regularly look forward to the New Testament.
 I'm calling the latter "Gospel Moments," where we will bridge truths and concepts found in Esther with New Testament counterparts.